A Step-By-Step Guide to Making a Stovetop Espresso

 Step 4 – Assemble the Pot

 Now it’s time to piece it all together.
-Place the filter basket in the lower chamber and screw on the top compartment.
+Place the filter basket in the lower chamber and securely screw on the top compartment.

 Screw On The Two Moka Pot Chambers 600